greenlonk/flying-snake/README.md

     cd <repository-directory>
     ```

-2. Create a `.env` file in the root directory and add your OpenWeatherMap API key and city:
+2. Create a `.env` file in the root directory and add your OpenWeatherMap API key, city, zipcode, and country code:
     ```env
     OPENWEATHER_API_KEY=your_api_key
     OPENWEATHER_CITY=your_city
+    OPENWEATHER_ZIPCODE=your_zipcode
+    OPENWEATHER_COUNTRYCODE=your_countrycode
     ```
+   Zipcode and country code are optional, but if used, both must be present.

 3. Build the project:
     ```sh